 Born 7/14/49, raised in the Trenton area, attended Hamilton public schools.
 Graduated from Steinert in 1968.
 Enrolled in the fine arts program at Mercer County College and was one of Mel Leipzig’s first students.
 Graduated and continued studies in painting at the Philadelphia College of Art.
 Returned to Trenton to work for Hill Refrigeration.
 Completed a comprehensive program, which included training in the interior design of supermarkets and subsequently supplied design services to most Trenton area independent grocers, i.e. McCaffrey’s, Marrazzo’s, Pennington Quality Market, and area ShopRites, for the last 30 years.

-In 1999, with fellow artist wife Sharon, established Sharrison Studios, which operates out of our Bucks County home in Washington Crossing, PA.
+In 1999, with fellow artist wife Sharon, established Sharrison Studios, which operates in Waterford Maine, but orginally Washington Crossing, PA near Bucks County.
 I specialize in acrylic portraits and hand painted tile murals.
 My largest tile mural to date is mounted in the lobby area of the Engineering Building of Princeton University.
 It is comprised of two murals consisting of 450 hand painted tiles and took three years to complete.
 My painting technique is largely based around stippling (quick dabs of a variety of translucent colored glazes).
 It is estimated the mural required approximately 220,000 brushstrokes in this manner.
 In their liquid form the glazes used are not representative of the final colors that are achieved upon firing the tiles to 1800 degrees Fahrenheit.
 Careful studies are done in anticipated colored effects gained by layering of the glazes.
 The desired outcome is a lively combination of colors and sentiments.
 Another tile mural can be seen at Marrazzo’s supermarket in Ewing, NJ.
 The subject matter of this particular mural celebrates Trenton’s ability to support and cultivate its small businesses.
 The mural was featured in an article in the Trenton Times.
 In addition, there is a large 7’x17’ tile mural at McCaffrey’s Market in Princeton done in sepia tones and consisting of 450 hand painted fired tiles.
 This mural was the subject of an article in the Princeton Packet and television documentary.

 Along with my wife Sharon, we collaborated on a donor recognition tile mural, which is in the McCaffrey’s Market in Yardley, PA.
 It was for the “Community of Caring Hands” in support of McCaffrey’s Employees.
 We also worked together on our most recent installation, which is a commissioned tile mural for the lobby of the Engineering Building of Princeton University.